aws-samples/connected-drink-dispenser-workshop/docs/hugo/content/participant/_index.md

 ## Welcome Workshop Participant!

 The Connected Drink Dispenser, or CDD, simulates a fleet of physical devices managed and controlled by a cloud-based architecture.
-The physical device, which you will build, can dispense a drink from a standard bottle such as soda or water through an controlled air-pump, and uses an ESP32 microcontroller (MCU) as the brains of the operation.
+The physical device, which you will build, can dispense a drink from a standard bottle such as soda or water through a controlled air-pump, and uses an ESP32 microcontroller (MCU) as the brains of the operation.
 Connectivity to AWS IoT is done through a Wi-Fi network connection, and interaction and local device control is performed by an Amazon FreeRTOS application running on the MCU.

 <img src="/images/lab2_esp32_connection.png" alt="ESP32 Microcontrollert" height="400"/>